abdullateef247/alx-low_level_programming/0x03-debugging/README.md

-This lesson is to taech us how to debug
+The tasks in this section is to teach me how to debug